Mahi-Sahu/ChymChat/README.md

 # ChymChat
-A chatting application based on the concept of hanging chyms
+A chatting application based on the concept of hanging chimes.

 **ChymsChat (In Progress)**
 A Gen Z-style real-time chat application using Java and Firebase.
 Features include live messaging, user authentication, and multimedia sharing.